TBooker/Assisted-Gene-Flow/README.md

 ## This takes a few minutes

 # Now take the means, and combine them into one big flipping file that can be used to explore parameter space...
-T
 python ../bin/parseSimBitOutput_awkOutput.py --input summary/ --simbit paramGrid_A.0.6.csv --output A.0.6.output.csv --gen0 A.0.6_generation_0_fitnesses.txt

 ## The above will generate a file for each of the population sizes that were simulated.

-## I sent those to Dea and she then worked her R magic to make beautiful plots.
+## E.g. 100.mean.A.0.6.output.csv, 1000.mean.A.0.6.output.csv, 10000.mean.A.0.6.output.csv
+## Those files are VERY large, so you should probably GZIP them or something before finishing up

 ```

+The resulting summary files (e.g. 100.mean.A.0.6.output.csv, 1000.mean.A.0.6.output.csv, 10000.mean.A.0.6.output.csv) are included with the raw data.

-The script that Dea wrote for making plots is at [here](bin/here)
+The script that Dea wrote for making plots is [here](bin/here).
+That script makes all the plots from the paper except Figure S1.

+With Fig. S1, we wanted to demonstrate how much variability there was between replicates to justify the use of the mean for all the results shown in the other figures.

+To extract the simulation results for a set of simualtion parameters and store them in a file, I wrote [minMax_and_PlotReps.py](minMax_and_PlotReps.py).
+It's a very simple Python script that uses Pandas to extract the IDs of parameter combinations for a set of conditions that we wanted to highlight.